adi2003/Visual-Sudoku-Solver/README.md

 # Visual-Sudoku-Solver
 A service that solves a sudoku configuration using the image of the sudoku grid.
 This project is a Visual Sudoku Solver that allows users to upload an image of a Sudoku puzzle, recognizes the digits on the grid, solves the puzzle, and displays the solution over the original image.
-The project is implemented using Flask for the web interface, OpenCV for image processing, and a pre-trained MNIST model for digit recognition.
+The project is implemented using Flask for the web interface, OpenCV for image processing, and a pytesseract for digit recognition.

 Features
 1. Upload an image of a Sudoku puzzle.